 Are Frenchies Calm Dogs?

-Frenchies are generally recognized as being much calmer than other dogs, which is one of the main reasons that so many people choose them over other breeds.
+Frenchies are generally recognized as being much calmer than other dogs, which is one of the main reasons many people choose them over other breeds.
 However, they can still be quite hyperactive in their younger years.
 Especially in the puppy stage, your Frenchie is likely to want to play all the time.

 Like children, Frenchies learn about their world through play.
 They need the chance to explore, test boundaries, and understand what they can do, which comes from playing.
 While Frenchies grow up to be fantastic apartment dogs, they still count on you to wear them out and keep them happy.